CerebusOSS/pycbsdk/README.md

   * Updates device state (e.g., mirrors device time)
   * Calls registered callbacks depending on the packet type.

-The device also registers some of its own internal callbacks to monitor config state.
+`connect()` has `startup_sequence=True` by default.
+This will cause the SDK to attempt to put the device into a running state.
+Otherwise, it'll stay in its original run state.

-The client can use API functions to:
+After the connection is established, the client can use API functions to:
-* Get / Set config -- these might simply grab the internal state or they might warrant a roundtrip communication to the device.
+* Get / Set config
-  * The latter may hold back the return value until the reply packet has been received and can therefore be slow.
-Try to call `get_config` with `force_refresh=True` sparingly.
+  * `set_config` and `set_channel_config` do not do anything yet
+  * `set_channel_spk_config` and `set_channel_config_by_packet` do things and are blocking.
+  * `get_config` is non-blocking by default and will simply read the local mirror of the config.
+However, if `force_refresh=True` is passed as a kwarg, then this function will block and wait for a reply from the device.
+Use this sparingly.
 * Register a callback to receive data as soon as it appears on the handler thread.

 This and more should appear in the documentation at some point in the future...